 What we know about diet and bowel cancer

 This page tells you about how diet may affect your risk of bowel cancer.
-You can find information about
+You can find the following information

 What we know about diet and bowel cancer

-Researchers think that between 15 and 35 out of every 100 cancers (15 to 35%) could be prevented by changing our diets.
-This area of research is difficult because we all eat such a range of different foods in such different amounts.
+Researchers think that more than 4 out of 10 cancers (40%) could be prevented by lifestyle changes, such as eating a healthy balanced diet and keeping active.
+Diet is a difficult area of research because we all eat such a range of different foods in such different amounts.

 No single diet can guarantee you won't get bowel cancer.
 But changing your diet could help to reduce your risk of cancer in general, as well as improving your overall health.